vedant-tarade/accounts-delivery-network/README.md

 # PROBLEM STATMENT
 Design a network in CISCO packet tracer to connect ACCOUNTS and DELIVERY departments through the following:
--a.
+a.
 Each department should contain at least 2 PCs.
--b.
+b.
 Appropriate number of switches and routers should be used in the network.
--c.
+c.
 Using the given network address 192.168.40.0, all interfaces should be configured with appropriate IP addresses, subnet mask and gateways.
--d.
+d.
 All devices in the network should be connected using appropriate cables.
--e.
+e.
 Test the connectivity between ACCOUNTS and DELIVERY department -PCs in DELIVERY department should be able to ping the PCs in ACCOUNTS department

 _________________________________________________________________________________________________________________________________________________________________________________________________________________